 Elastic bracelet with 45–55 4mm almandine garnet beads, sourced from Brazil.
-Almandine garnet — the most common dark red garnet in jewelry — displays a deep burgundy color with vitreous luster that varies in intensity depending on the angle of light.
-The 4mm size creates a delicate bracelet, ideal for stacking, which can be combined with other mineral bracelets without visually competing with them.
-With a hardness of 7–7.5 Mohs, it is one of the most durable beaded bracelets for everyday wear.
+Almandine garnet — the most common dark red garnet in jewelry — has a deep burgundy color with vitreous luster that varies in intensity depending on the angle of light.

 | Mineral |